 Hand tattoos are now becoming more mainstream.
-Long gone are the days when hand tattoos were only seen on gang members, prison inmates, and indigenous tribes people.
+Long gone are the days when they were seen only on gang members, prison inmates, and indigenous tribespeople.
 Everyone from Miley Cyrus to soccer moms are sporting hand tattoos.
 And if you're considering joining this trend, here are some great design ideas for you as well as some important things to consider before getting your hand tattooed.

 Hand Tattoo Considerations

-First the words of caution.
-I can tell you that I am a seriously inked up lady, but my hands remain untouched and I have my reasons.
+First, words of caution: I can tell you that I am a seriously inked-up lady, but my hands remain untouched, and I have my reasons.
 A hand tattoo is a serious commitment.
 And although I am all for spontaneity, you really need to think before you ink when it comes to your hands.
-In all seriousness, as cool as the idea of getting a hand tattoo seems, there are a few important things to consider before rushing out and getting one.
+In all seriousness, as cool as the idea seems, there are a few important things to consider before rushing out and getting one.

 Practical Things to Consider Before Getting a Hand Tattoo:

 - Will your tattoo artist even do hand tattoos?
 A number of artist simply refuse to ink hands or feet because sometimes the ink just doesn't hold up and they don't want their name associated with a bad tattoo.